-The Daktilograf software, which automatically turns spoken South Slavic languages into text in real time, was presented on Wednesday, June 20, at ICT Hub in Belgrade.
+The Daktilograf software, which automatically turns spoken South Slavic languages into text in real time, was presented on Wednesday, June 20, at ICT Hub

 The program made by the Daktilograf startup, still in the stage of a functioning prototype, showed at the demonstration that it can automatically transcribe spoken Serbian, Croatian, Bosnian and Montenegrin varieties.